Lawrie Minson

 Lawrence (Lawrie) Minson (born 13 September 1958) is an Australian country musician, best known as a session player.

 Career

 Minson is the son of former Australian radio personality John Minson.
 His country music career commenced in 1979 accompanying Buddy Williams on tour as a guitarist.
+He went on to performing with Slim Dusty in 1981 and 1982.
 Since then, Minson has performed as part of the Lee Kernaghan touring band and accompanied various other Australian acts.
 In 1989, Minson contributed "When the Rain Tumbles Down in July" and "Murrumbidgee Jack", as a tribute to Tex Morton, on an instrumental record album of Australian classics.
 He married Shelley Watts in 2008.
 Together, they have performed as a rockabilly duo.
 In 2012, Minson's debut as a headline act was at an Australian Italian club in Launceston, Tasmania.

 In 2016, Tamworth Songwriters' Association presented Minson with the Tex Morton Award for his support and promotion of new songwriters.